ibm-cloud-docs/cis/logpush.md

 You can use the [Create a Logpush job](/apidocs/cis#create-logpush-job-v2) API to create a Logpush job when using IBM Cloud Logs, Cloud Object Storage, or Splunk.

-## Before you begin
+### Before you begin
 {: #before-you-begin-logpush-api}
 {: api}

-Before you create a Logpush job, review the following information and satisfy any prerequisites:
+Before you create a Logpush job with the API, review the following information and satisfy any prerequisites:

 * [Enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
 * If using Cloud Object Storage, you must have a Cloud Object Storage instance with a bucket that has **Object Writer** access that is granted to IBM Cloud account `cislogp@us.ibm.com`.
 This enables CIS to write request logs to the Cloud Object Storage bucket.